 At-Will Employment Exceptions in Arkansas

 Is Arkansas an at will state?
-Although there are exceptions to at will employment recognized to protect employees, Arkansas is still an at-will employment state like the other states in the nation.
-There are at will employment exceptions in Arkansas that employers throughout the state must observe.
+Although there are exceptions to at-will employment recognized to protect employees, Arkansas is still an at-will employment state like the other states in the nation.
+There are at-will employment exceptions in Arkansas that employers throughout the state must observe.

 What is employment at will?
-At-will employment gives employers and employees the right to terminate their relationship at any time, for any legal reason.
+At-will employment gives employers and employees the right to terminate their relationship at any time for any legal reason.
 The three exceptions to at will employment are:

-Note: The at will employment exceptions in Arkansas that the state acknowledges include the public-policy and implied-contract exceptions.
+Note: The at-will employment exceptions in Arkansas that the state acknowledges include the public-policy and implied-contract exceptions.
 The covenant of good faith and fair dealing exception is not currently recognized by the state.

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Arkansas
+Filing a Discrimination Charge with the Equal Employment Opportunity Commission in Arkansas

 When researching how to file a charge of employment discrimination, you will find that a claim must first file with the Equal Employment Opportunity Commission (EEOC).
 You can file a wrongful termination discrimination charge by mail, online or by phone by contacting the local Little Rock branch.

 If an investigation is in order, the EEOC may first recommend mediation between you and your former employer, which can take about three months to complete.
 An investigation without mediation can take an average of 10 months to complete.
 EEOC will reward you with the Notice of Right to Sue if a settlement is not successful.

-File a Lawsuit Against Your Employer in Arkansas
+Filing a Lawsuit Against Your Employer in Arkansas

 Suing for wrongful termination in Arkansas is only available after EEOC attempt to settle the claim and you received the Notice of Right to Sue.
 Before filing a wrongful termination claim against employers, you will need to first identify the cause of action for your claim.